Boyhood

 way could be found to arrest mental development?
 Spontaneity is

 the mind's characteristic quality.
-Educators are notorious for
+Learning relishes random conjecture.

 allowing the young mind to cast about for its own peculiar answers,

-indeed for its own useful questions, schools must inhibit
+indeed for its own useful questions, schools inhibit

 even imposing their own beliefs, the "facts."